sm2x/auth_signup_address/README.md

             * You can choose whether Phone/Address/Date of Birth need to shown in Signup page in Configuration.
             Default will be true.
             * Upload profile picture while sign up(Upcoming feature)
+            * Enable/Disable Captcha in both Signup and Login page.